Shopify/job-iteration/README.md

 ## Requirements

 ActiveJob is the primary requirement for Iteration.
-It's not yet compatible with [vanilla](https://github.com/mperham/sidekiq/wiki/Active-Job) Sidekiq API.
+While there's nothing that prevents it, Iteration is not yet compatible with [vanilla](https://github.com/mperham/sidekiq/wiki/Active-Job) Sidekiq API.

 ### API